Local Privilege Licenses

 New building construction, additions, and alterations typically require a building permit, except for very minor changes.
 This includes exterior work as well as significant interior repairs and changes.
 For commercial buildings, handicapped accessibility issues are becoming increasingly important.
 All these items should be reviewed carefully with Cabarrus County building code officials.
 It is advisable to make sure that all contractors are properly licensed, and to obtain necessary permits before any work is initiated.

 Signs are governed by zoning regulations.
 Commercial signs are limited by the total number allowed for any one business, and the size (in square feet) permitted.
-Sign plans should be submitted to the City of Concord Planning & Community Development Department.
+Sign plans should be submitted to the City of Concord Planning & Neighborhood Development Department.